ai-chess-training/LLM-ChessCoach/README.md

 Streamlit and the previous React demo are available under `legacy/`.

 ### LLM Model
-- The backend uses OpenAI models for extended coaching and drills.
+- The backend uses OpenAI models for extended coaching.
 By default it targets `gpt-5-nano`.
 - You can override with `OPENAI_MODEL` (e.g., `gpt-5`, `gpt-5-pro`), but models older than GPT‑5 are ignored in favor of `gpt-5-nano` to preserve chess understanding quality.

 ### LunaNetEngine Sample Workflow